soundpress/RulesOfNYC/docs/c08/index.rst

       (vii) continue to employ a person who has not received a valid photo identification card in accordance with the provisions of this subchapter, or whose photo identification card has been revoked, or whose photo identification card has been suspended during the period of suspension;

-      (viii) utilize any motor vehicle in connection with the operation of such business which is not properly registered with the New York State Department of Motor Vehicles and insured in accordance with section 12-8 of this subchapter;
+      (viii) utilize any motor vehicle in connection with the operation of such business which is not properly registered with the New York State Department of Motor Vehicles and insured in accordance with 17 RCNY § 12-08;

       (ix) engage in any unfair labor practice under federal and state labor laws as applicable.